OWASP/www-project-threat-and-safeguard-matrix/index.md

 This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.

 # Introduction
-The Threat and Safeguard Matrix or (TaSM) is an action oriented view to safeguard and enable the business created by [CISO Tradecraft](https://www.cisotradecraft.com/).
-Simply put if Cyber is in the Business of Revenue Protection, then we need to have a defense in depth plan to combat the biggest threats to our companies.
-This matrix allows a company to overlay their major threats with the NIST Cyber Security Framework Functions (Identify, Protect, Detect, Respond, & Recover) to build a robust security plan.
-Organizations which perform this activity will gain a better understanding of how to protect their company as they fill in safeguards which mitigate important threats.
+The Threat and Safeguard Matrix (TaSM) is an action-oriented view to safeguard and enable the business created by [CISO Tradecraft](https://www.cisotradecraft.com/).
+Simply put if Cyber is in the Business of Revenue Protection, then we need to have a defense in-depth plan to combat the biggest threats to our companies.
+This matrix allows a company to overlay its major threats with the NIST Cyber Security Framework Functions (Identify, Protect, Detect, Respond, & Recover) to build a robust security plan.
+Organizations that perform this activity will gain a better understanding of how to protect their company as they fill in safeguards that mitigate important threats.
 Remember the devil is in the details, hence why we chose a TaSManian Devil as the project logo.

 ![Threat and Safeguard Matrix](assets/images/TaSMBlankNoName.png)

 Example: If you were to look across the information security industry, then you would notice that the largest threats to companies often involve things like the following: Web Application Attacks, Phishing, 3rd Party Data Loss, Supply Chain Attacks, or Denial of Service.
-Please note you can add others to the matrix like Insider Threat, User Error, or anything unique to your environment.
+Please note you can add others to the matrix like Insider Threats, User Errors, or anything unique to your environment.

-Here's one way you might build a defense in depth plan to mitigate these threats for your company.
+Here's one way you might build a defense-in-depth plan to mitigate these threats for your company.
 ![Example TaSM](assets/images/TaSMFilledOnly.png)

 # Adding Metrics to the Plan